ndirmn3/Krypton/README.md

 # Krypton
 Krypton has a powerful collection of utilities that can help bypass school restrictions.
-Krypton provides features such as an about:blank opener, a data:url generator (thx to Blobby Boi for some of the code), and tools to disable browser extensions.
+Krypton provides features such as an about:blank opener, a data:text URL opener and generator (thx to Blobby Boi for some of the code), and tools to disable browser extensions.

 # Usage
 1. Open https://kryptontools.pages.dev/.